 “I have a lovely variety of breeds in my flock of twenty, but my frizzled Silver Laced Wyandotte is one of my favorites.
 Her quirky personality matches her unique look.

 Being a SLW, she will get a good size when she reaches maturity.
 I find that larger breeds tend to be less flighty, which is nice when you have children that enjoy working with the birds”

 “I would have to say my favorite breed has to be the Speckled Sussex.
 This is the sweetest chicken I have ever owned.
 Belle just loves people.
 She loves being carried around and that feather pattern is so distinct.
 I have owned other docile breeds, such as White Rocks, Buff Orpintons, and Black Sex Links”

 – Janet from Timber Creek Farm

 This last one isn’t a chicken but I included it for a different perspective.
-I’ve been meaning to write about my Muscovy ducks but I haven’t gotten around to it yet.
+I had Muscovy ducks for years but sadly my numbers have dwindled to two grumpy old males.

 – Mike from Gentleman Homestead